 Scholarships made in memoriam include:

 Carol Heckler VOCATIONAL/TECHNICAL scholarship, in memory of Carol Heckler, is funded by Shirley and Larry Bowlin (sister and brother-in-law).
 Our club’s Home Health Equipment Loan Program was Carol’s great passion and she worked diligently to make it the success it is today.

-Christine Munch MUSIC/ARTS/PHOTOGRAPHY scholarship is made in memory of Christine Munch, a club member (2013-18) and watercolor artist.
+Christine Munch MUSIC/ARTS/LITERATURE scholarship is made in memory of Christine Munch, a club member (2013-18) and watercolor artist.
 The scholarship is funded by her spouse, Jim Munch, and friends who have generously donated in memory of their beloved friend and sister.

 Marge Thomas VOCATIONAL/TECHNICAL scholarship, in memory of Marge Thomas, is funded by Soroptimist International Fidalgo Island (SIFI) club, family and friends.
 Marge had a broad view of continuing education; she believed students who were determined to achieve their goals deserve every opportunity to succeed.
 During her lifetime, Marge demonstrated compassion, strength, perseverance, humor, determination and optimism.

 Susan Woolsey SPIRIT OF COMMUNITY scholarship honors Susan, who received the SIA “Woman of Distinction Award” in 1995.
 She was a tireless volunteer throughout the community and a voice of advocacy for community health and children’s services.
 The scholarship is funded by her daughter, Annette Woolsey, and other family friends.